poetrique/amongstus/README.md

 we are the children of Ham
 born of the dust.
 So damn!

-there is pity for us
+there is no pity for us
 they have to earn our trust

 * [May 30, 2019]